pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

     }
     ```

-We can update our class with a constructor that allows us to create a new instance of the VPC class.
+We update our class with a constructor that allows us to create a new instance of the VPC class.

     ```typescript
     export class Vpc extends ComponentResource {